Banknotes of the Indonesian rupiah: First ever notes issued by Bank Indonesia (1953)

+1954 government note redesign

-1954 brought a redesign of the Indonesian government Rp1 and Rp2½ notes, which were re-dated with the new Minister of Finance's signature in 1956.
+In 1954, Rp1 and Rp2½ notes issued by the Indonesian government were redesigned, which were re-dated with the new Minister of Finance's signature in 1956.

-Second "Animals" series of Bank Indonesia banknotes (1958-1959)
+Second "Animals" series of Bank Indonesia banknotes (1958–1959)

-In 1957, governor of Bank Indonesia Sjafruddin Prawiranegara commissioned a new series of notes from English printer, Thomas De La Rue & Co.
-However, Syafruddin's involvement with PRRI meant that he was replaced in January 1958 as governor by Loekman Hakim.
-Specimens were produced in denominations of Rp5, Rp10, Rp25, Rp50, Rp100, Rp500, Rp1,000, and Rp5,000, and the first of these to be brought into circulation were the Rp100 and Rp1,000 notes, in 1958, due to the counterfeiting of these denominations of the 1952 series (the counterfeit notes can be distinguished by the wavy line watermark being printed onto the paper rather than a true watermark).
+In 1957, governor of Bank Indonesia Sjafruddin Prawiranegara commissioned a new series of notes from Thomas De La Rue.
+However, Sjafruddin's involvement with PRRI meant that he was replaced in January 1958 as governor by Loekman Hakim.
+Specimens were produced in denominations of Rp5, Rp10, Rp25, Rp50, Rp100, Rp500, Rp1,000, and Rp5,000, and the first of these to be brought into circulation were the Rp100 and Rp1,000 notes in 1958 due to the counterfeiting of these denominations of the 1952 series (it can be distinguished by the wavy line watermark being printed onto the paper rather than a true watermark).

-The issue of the notes was interrupted somewhat by a devaluation of 24 August 1959, with Rp500 (tiger) and Rp1,000 (elephant) notes devalued to Rp50 (crocodile) and Rp100 (squirrel) in September 1959.
-The Rp2,500 and Rp5,000 notes were deemed unnecessary thanks to the devaluation.
-The Rp2,500 rupiah note was eventually issued three years later due to continued high inflation, while the Rp5,000 note was never issued.
-The Rp10 and Rp25 notes were only circulated for 3 days, although they remained legal tender, and are today extremely rare.

 In addition to the 8 notes designed, Loekman commissioned a new Rp2,500 note.
 Apart from the Rp100 and Rp1,000 notes, the remaining high denomination note, the Rp500, was released on 6 January 1959.

+Issuance of the notes was interrupted by a devaluation of 24 August 1959, with Rp500 (tiger) and Rp1,000 (elephant) notes devalued to Rp50 (crocodile) and Rp100 (squirrel) in September 1959.
+The Rp2,500 and Rp5,000 notes were deemed unnecessary as a result, although continued high inflation caused the former denomination to be issued three years later, while the latter was never issued.
+The Rp10 and Rp25 notes were only circulated for 3 days although they remained legal tender, and are today extremely rare.

 First Indonesian-designed notes, the "handicrafts" series (1959)

 8 September 1959 brought the first purely Indonesian-designed notes, issued by the state printer Pertjetakan Kebajoran.
-Notes issued are worth Rp5 and Rp100 (see full "handicrafts" section below for full details).
+Notes issued are worth Rp5 through Rp100 (see full "handicrafts" section below for full details).

 Thomas De La Rue flowers and birds banknotes (1960)

-Yet another series of notes, the 'flowers' series was issued by Bank Indonesia in 1960 (showing flowers on the obverse and birds on the reverse), and dated 1 January 1959, but issued in 1960.
-These notes were printed by Thomas De La Rue & Co.
-Ltd., England.
+Another series of notes, the 'flowers' series, was issued by Bank Indonesia in 1960 (showing flowers on the obverse and birds on the reverse), and dated 1 January 1959, but issued in 1960.
+These notes were printed by Thomas De La Rue.

+Due to inflation, the TDLR Rp2,500 note of "animals" design was last issued in September 1962, becoming then the top denomination.

-New design for government banknotes (1960-1961)
+New design for government banknotes (1960–1961)

-A new design for the Rp1 and Rp2½ government notes was issued in 1960 showing agricultural workers, also re-dated with the new Minister of Finance's signature 1961.
+A new design for the Rp1 and Rp2½ government notes was issued in 1960 showing agricultural workers on its obverse and its results on its reverse.
+Notes dated 1960 were signed by Finance Minister Ir.
+Djuanda Kartawidjaja while notes dated 1961 were signed by Finance Minister Raden Murobikandi Notohamiprojo.